 - Complete on time.

-- Complete within approved budget.
+- Complete within the approved budget.

-- Complete within agreed scope and approach.
+- Complete to agreed scope and approach.

-- Meet agreed technical requirements.
+- Meet agreed on technical requirements.

 - Meet agreed business requirements.